 Located a short stroll from Titanic Belfast, the Thompson Dry Dock and Pump House is another tangible link to the legend of RMS Titanic.

 The engineering achievement of the Edwardian age is almost perfectly preserved inside the pump house.
 Visitors have the opportunity to descend the 44 feet to the bottom of the dock where Titanic last sat on dry ground and experience the scale of the world’s most famous ship.

-Located in the heart of Belfast, this state-of-the-art visitor experience features nine interpretive and interactive galleries that explore the sights, sounds, smells and stories of RMS Titanic, as well as the city and people which made her.
+Located in the heart of Belfast, this world-leading visitor experience features nine interpretive and interactive galleries – the Titanic Experience that explore the sights, sounds, smells and stories of RMS Titanic, as well as the city and people which made her.

 Explore the shipyard, walk the decks, travel to the depths of the ocean and uncover the true legend of Titanic, in the city where it all began.

 Discover the legacy of RMS Titanic through this one hour guided walking tour.

 Taking a step back in history, the Discovery Tour invites guests to walk in the footsteps of the people who designed and built RMS Titanic.
 Learn about the historic Drawing Offices, as well as the original slipways where she was built.